 Risk appetite is defined as the extent to which a company is equipped to take risk, in order to achieve its objectives.
 Essentially, it refers to the balance, struck by the company, between possible profits and the hazards caused by changes in the environment (economic ecosystem, policies, etc.).
 Taking on more risk may lead to higher rewards but have a high probability of losses as well.
 However, being too conservative may go against the company as it can miss out on good opportunities to grow and reach their objectives.

 The levels of risk appetite can be broadly categorized as "low", "medium" and "high."
-The company's entrepreneur(s) have to evaluate all potential alternatives and select the option most likely to succeed.
+The company's entrepreneur(s) need to assess all possible alternatives and choose the option most likely to succeed.
 Companies have varying levels of risk appetites for different objectives.
 The levels depend on: